odebroqueville/contextSearch/README.md

 ## Planned features

-* Integration with Firefox search engines, which will be implemented when it becomes possible.
-See https://github.com/odebroqueville/contextSearch/issues/60
+* Integration with Firefox search engines, which will be implemented soon.